What Is an Anal Fissure*

 Preventing Recurrence of Fissures

 Once you've healed your anal fissures - or, to give them the best chance to heal - it's good to use a stool softening and bulking agent so that you don't have to strain or push too hard to have a bowel movement.
-MetaCleanse is my favorite one as it combines psyllium, flaxseed and bentonite clay together.
+I used to recommend MetaCleanse but the manufacturer has stopped producing it so, in its place, you can use 1 tbsp. sprouted flax and chia powder (available locally and online at various sites; you may have to purchase the two powders separately) along with 1/2 tsp. bentonite clay.
+NOTE: You cannot use these remedies if you are on an exclusively elemental diet – only if you are combining Absorb Plus with regular foods.
 If you suffer from chronic constipation, then there are many contributing factors and I really encourage your to get my book, Listen To Your Colon to heal the underlying causes of constipation.
 At the very least, see my video to help make bowel movements easier:

-If your fissure is the result of too many bowel movements (diarrhea) then see the Diarrhea symptom page on this site for complete instructions and why MetaCleanse is a great product for you too.
+If your fissure is the result of too many bowel movements (diarrhea) then see the Diarrhea symptom page on this site for complete instructions and why the flax/chia seed powder + bentonite clay combo is a great formula for you too.

 Pregnancy, Breastfeeding, Babies: I have used aloe vera, comfrey and FissureHeal while pregnant and breastfeeding.
 I used FissureHeal suppositories on my daughter for a few days when she was six months old, and have used comfrey with all my children when necessary since infancy.
 The FDA strictly warns against comfrey for internal use because ONE woman died - who was very ill with multiple health conditions, taking all kinds of substances, but she also drank a lot of comfrey tea each day.
 However, although SEVEN THOUSAND people die each year from normal Aspirin usage, the FDA is happy for us to take Aspirin.
 Hmmmm....